 Parties are considered to be related if one party has the ability to control or exercise significant influence over the other party on making financial or operational decisions, or the parties are under common control with the Organization.

-Related parties are considered thekey management, which comprises of the Executive Director.
+Related parties are considered the key management, which comprises of the Executive Director.

 Transactions with key management personnel

+2019 2018

+Executives compensations 16,542 15,106

 13. Commitments and contingencies

 Commitment